 This year, the 2020 no-crowd event was televised live by KOAT Channel 7, New Mexico's ABC affiliate, and streamed on https://www.koat.com/.
 The result?
 People around the world were able to watch this amazing historic tradition from the comfort and safety of their own home for free with no barriers to access.

 Zozobra was filled with gloom from around the globe and for only $1, 113,013 people added their worries and woes to go up in smoke when Zozobra was reduced to ashes.

-For 96 years, the City of Santa Fe has built and burned Zozobra, stuffing him from head to toe with thousands of glooms –– bad habits, hurt feelings, our own failings, old love letters, divorce papers, photos, paid-off mortgages, parking tickets –– all placed on paper to go up in smoke when this New Mexico icon goes down in flaming fury.
+For 96 years, the City of Santa Fe has burned Zozobra, stuffing him from head to toe with thousands of glooms –– bad habits, hurt feelings, our own failings, old love letters, divorce papers, photos, paid-off mortgages, parking tickets –– all placed on paper to go up in smoke when this New Mexico icon goes down in flaming fury.

 Just by submitting your glooms, you did a good deed!
 As always, the net proceeds of the Burning of Zozobra, including this gloom-destruction program will help the Santa Fe Kiwanis fund the New Mexico nonprofits that make a better life for children.

 The Burning of Zozobra released 2020's gloom and anxieties on Friday, September 4, 2020, televised on KOAT Channel 7, New Mexico’s ABC affiliate, and streamed at https://www.koat.com/ and we hope you were able to experience the excitement and be freed of this year’s worth of gloom.